jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 The new text is generated using Markov model in **public/scripts/tweet.js** and can be tweeted from the web app to the 'dead-writers' Twitter account.

+The original code was written in Python as part of a class project.
+The repo for the class can be found here: https://github.com/jamiejamiebobamie/tweet-generator.

 This project is no longer in active development.
 If you have any questions or comments regarding the app, please contact me at jmccrory@vt.edu.

 ## Deployment